Arthri/SteamEnablerPlugin/README.md

 1. Get the [latest](https://github.com/Arthri/SteamEnablerPlugin/releases/latest) release
 1. Place it in the `ServerPlugins` folder
 1. Locate Terraria's directory
 1. Optional step.
-Copy either `start-server-steam-friends` or `start-server-steam-private`, or both. to the server directory
+Copy either `start-server-steam-friends` or `start-server-steam-private`, or both to the server directory

 # Usage
 1. Start Steam